JackBJ23/Topo-GEN/README.md

 # Basic usage

 There are seven topological regularizers, presented below.
 Note that `point_cloud` is the learnable point cloud or output of a machine learning model; `dgm` is its persistence diagram; `true_point_cloud` is the ground truth point cloud, and `true_dgm` is its diagram.
 The other arguments are optional and control the topological functions.
-The function `loss_push0` does not rely on a ground truth diagram, but is rather an auxiliary function that can be used to "push" points or clusters away from each other.
 ```
 from topo_functions import *
 loss_bottleneck0(point_cloud, dgm, true_dgm)